NEW YORK & NEW JERSEY WORLD CUP 2026

 The metropolitan area is served by JFK, Newark and LaGuardia.
 For MetLife-specific convenience, Newark is the cleanest choice.
 For broader tourism and long-haul connectivity, JFK remains the major anchor.
 LaGuardia is useful for domestic arrivals but less straightforward if your priority is a stadium-first itinerary.

-Flights for the final weekend and for the more attractive late-group-stage dates are likely to rise sharply as the tournament gets closer.
+Flights for the final weekend and the strongest late-group-stage dates are already reacting to live tournament demand.
 That is especially true on routes from Europe and South America.
-If New York is central to your World Cup plan, it is not a destination to leave for the last minute.
+If New York is central to your World Cup plan, this is no longer the stage to leave for the last minute.

 Compare flights to New York for World Cup 2026 on Skyscanner